BrentWheeldon/simple_km/README.md

 # SimpleKM

-Very basic client for the KissMetrics API.
+Very basic (thread-safe) client for the KissMetrics API.

 ## Installation